 Creating meaningful and interesting application activities in a team-based learning art history class can be challenging.
 Some activities will come to you in a single “Aha!” moment, others will take hours of drafting, thinking, and reworking.
-Then, when you are in the classroom, some activities will well, while those you think are brilliant and insightful might fail.
+Then, when you are in the classroom, some activities will work well, while those you think are brilliant and insightful might fail.

-So what is and application activity anyways?
+So what is an application activity anyways?

 - Application activities need to strike the right balance.
 It is also important to vary the type of activity you ask your teams to complete.

 - Unlike lecturing, you are not walking through the activity with them as one large group; rather, they work in their teams.

 Here are some sample application activities that I’ve used for different classes.

 - Multiple-choice question that asks teams to choose the best answer.
 Don’t be fooled: when done properly, these questions can stimulate some amazing dialogue.
 For example, I asked students in my Mesoamerican art class to decide what the Postclassic International Style and Symbol Set compared to in our contemporary moment, then gave them a list of 5 options (they included items like corporate brands a la Starbucks, videogames, etc.).
 The question required them to have done the reading (of course) and to apply what they learned to different situations.
 Students spent about 20 minutes discussing their answers in teams because they had to be able to justify their answers.
 Then, at the same time, teams raised a colored card (labeled A–E; called “simultaneous reporting”).
 Everyone could see immediately what each team decided, and this allowed us to then have a class-based discussion about the different answers.